-- Statement of family mission/ethos/values.
+- statement of family mission/ethos/values;

-- History of the family.
+- history of the family;

-- Family Tree.
+- · family tree;

-- · Structure Chart.
+- structure chart;

-- Strategic Assets.
+- strategic assets;

-- Decision-making protocols.
+- · decision-making protocols;

-- Committee or Board structure.
+- · committee or board structure;

-- · Allocation of power and responsibility.
+- allocation of power and responsibility;

-- Distribution policy.
+- distribution policy;

-- Statement of investment policies and procedures.
+- statement of investment policies and procedures;

-- Employment policies in relation to family members.
+- employment policies in relation to family members;

-- Information sharing and reporting protocols.
+- information sharing and reporting protocols;

-- Mechanisms to deal with disposals and transfers of interests in the family wealth.
+- mechanisms to deal with disposals and transfers of interests in the family wealth;

-- Dispute resolution processes.
+- · dispute resolution processes;

-- Contingency plans.
+- contingency plans;

-- · Media policies.
+- media policies;

-- · Succession plan.
+- succession plan;

-- Family meetings.
+- family meetings;

-- Directory of external advisors.
+- · directory of external advisers; and

-- Annexures: Copies of trust deeds, letters of wishes, shareholders agreements and family business plan.
+- annexures copies of trust deeds, letters of wishes, shareholder agreements and family business plan.

 Family charters are rare in New Zealand.
-We observe that one of the fundamental mistakes made in some of the few family charters that have been drafted for families in New Zealand is the failure by inexperienced advisors to distinguish between rules and principles.
+The author observes that one of the fundamental mistakes made in some of the few family charters that have been drafted for families in New Zealand is the failure by inexperienced advisers to distinguish between rules and principles.
 Family charters should normally contain principles not rules.
-If they do contain rules then they should not duplicate, complicate or contradict rules in other documents (such as trust deeds or shareholders' agreements).
+If they do contain rules then they should not duplicate, complicate or contradict rules in other documents such as trust deeds or shareholder agreements.

 In this context a principle should internally motivate a family to do or refrain from doing something and in a particular way.
-On the other hand a rule should externally compel the family to do the things someone else has deemed good or right.
+A rule, however, should externally compel the family to do the things someone else has deemed good or right.
 Rules control processes and outcomes but principles guide them.
-Rules are contained in trust deeds, wills, shareholders' agreements, contracts and the general law.
+Rules are contained in trust deeds, wills, shareholder agreements, contracts and the general law.
 Principles should be contained in family charters and letters of wishes.
 Documents containing binding rules should be identified and recognised but not usurped by the family charter.
-Instead the family charter should seek to deal with situations in the governing documents of the family and/or its business where there are no rules or there are rules but they require some interpretation and the exercise of judgement (for example, discretionary powers under trusts).
+Instead, the family charter should seek to deal with situations in the governing documents of the family and/or its business where there are no rules or there are rules but they require some interpretation and the exercise of judgement (eg, discretionary powers under trusts).